CAR ACCIDENT WINTER DRIVING CRASH LAWYER

 Putting the Brrrrrakes on Winter Driving Crashes

-While summer months are the deadliest on Minnesota roads, wintertime leads to the most crashes and poses safety risks and hazards.
+While summer months are the deadliest on Minnesota roads, wintertime leads to the most crashes.
+Slippery or icy roads post safety risks and hazards.

 Stay safe while on the road in the winter:

 - Avoid unnecessary travel if conditions are too poor.

 - Buckle up, and make sure child restraints are secured tightly.
 Bulky clothes and blankets go on top of the child restraint harness, not beneath, to ensure harness restraints fit properly.